 - A women’s Bible study author, teacher, and speaker

-- A ministry wife (my husband is a minister of music)
+- A former ministry wife (my husband is a retired music pastor)

-- A genuinely regenerated Protestant, Southern Baptist, Semi-Reformed (I lean strongly towards Calvinism, but do not agree 100% with every single Calvinist teaching.), mostly Cessationist, non-Emergent, anti-Word of Faith/Prosperity Gospel, pro-life, complementarian, conservative Christian who believes the 66 canonized books of the Bible are breathed out by God, true, and sufficient for all aspects of Christian life.
+- A genuinely regenerated Protestant, Southern Baptist, Calvinist/Reformed Baptist, Cessationist, anti-Word of Faith/Prosperity Gospel/New Apostolic Reformation, abortion abolitionist, complementarian, conservative Christian who believes the 66 canonized books of the Bible are breathed out by God, true, and sufficient for all aspects of Christian life.
 (2 Timothy 3:16-17)

-- A person who believes the Bible when it says that homosexuality is a sin.
+- A person who believes the Bible when it says that homosexuality (and all other sexual immorality) is a sin.
 It is a sin that can be forgiven just like any other sin.